french onion mashed potatoes

 espinacas con garbanzos 2

-I’ve already posted a nice recipe for espinacas con garbanzos here, a very traditional version, and it’s delicious.
-But it turns out that I almost never make this dish the same way twice and the other day I looked up a few more recipes, got confounded by some that add tomato (wut) and then made this version, which is kind of what I’ve been doing for a while, except this time with added ground almonds (game changer!).
-So here it is.
-Oh, and as I didn’t have any bread in the house I used some olive oil regañas (kind of a cracker, and as they were already baked with olive oil I didn’t have to fry them).
-I like using the baby spinach because then you don’t have to boil anything and the spinach comes out much brighter and tender, and (I think) has more flavour.
+This is an update of a previous update of this very nice recipe for espinacas con garbanzos, a very traditional version, which is delicious.
+But it turns out that I almost never make this dish the same way twice and so I’ve been tweaking it, looking up a few more recipes, got confounded by some that add tomato (wut) and then kind of settled on this version, which is what I’ve been doing for a while, except now with added chopped toasted almonds (game changer!).

 Ingredients and instructions below…